MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Type Providers for Non-Database Scenarios**

-Type providers for csv, Excel and JSON are preferred over equivalent .NET libraries due to better type inference and significantly less boilerplate.
+Type providers for CSV, Excel and JSON are preferred over equivalent .NET libraries due to better type inference and significantly less boilerplate.

 **Separation of Data and Operations on Data**